bsoist/bsoist.github.io/_posts/2012-04-15-birthday-celebration-in-new-york.md

 Hide OgTags:
   - 0
 categories:
-  - Family
+  - family
-  - Freedom
+  - freedom
-  - Fun
+  - fun
 ---
 On Thursday we travelled to New York for the day to celebrate Terriâ€™s birthday.
 We wanted to see the 9/11 memorial, spend some time with Billy, visit a film or TV set, and see a show on Broadway.